Home / Cybersecurity / Security+ / Readiness Test

 1

-Diagnoses your gaps — not just your score
+Diagnoses gaps — not just a score

-10 scenario-based questions mirror real CompTIA Security+ exam difficulty.
+10 scenario-based questions mirror real CompTIA Security+ difficulty.
 Every answer is analysed for speed, confidence, and domain accuracy.

 2